 Congressional interest in state corporate income taxes arises from two distinct issues.
 First, Congress has a direct role in the oversight and regulation of interstate economic activity.
 State taxation of multi-state corporations would certainly be included in this jurisdiction.
 Second, federal corporate income tax policy changes have a direct effect on state (and local) tax structure.1 Congressional activity, or in some cases inactivity, in these two areas can have a pronounced effect on state budget decisions.
 After an overview of state corporate income taxes, this report analyzes both the interstate commerce oversight and tax interaction issues.
-The last section of the report describes and analyzes past legislation that would have affected state corporate income taxes.
-Legislation in the 109th Congress will likely be modeled after earlier legislation.
+The last section of the report describes and analyzes legislation that would affect state corporate income taxes.